 - Appropriate exercise attire is required.
 Jeans and cut-off shorts are not acceptable exercise or swimming attire.

 - Pets are not allowed except for Guide, Service, or Signal Dogs.

 - Spitting on floor or in drinking fountains is not permitted.

 - Items to be posted at any recreational facility must be approved and posted by the Campus Recreation Staff.

-- Food, gum, tobacco, cans, glass, and Styrofoam are not allowed.
-Plastic bottles with approved liquids are permissible.
+- Food, gum, tobacco, cans, glass, and styrofoam are not allowed.
+Leak-proof personal water bottles are permissible.

 - Cleats or spikes are only permitted at approved events and activities.
 No cleats are permitted for informal recreation.

 - Food and beverages are allowed only with prior approval.